 In the UK, the Supreme Court in R (SC) v Secretary of State for Work and Pensions, 2021, at para 111-112, confirmed that disability is a “suspect” ground.

 Technically, before one gets to justification, a claimant must get over the hurdle of showing that the people treated differently from himself are in an “analogous situation”.
 However in the light of an analysis of decisions of the ECtHR in Strasbourg, the House of Lords (Baroness Hale with whom the rest of the court agreed) has suggested that:

 “… unless there are very obvious relevant differences between the two situations, it is better to concentrate on the reasons for the difference in treatment and whether they amount to an objective and reasonable justification.”

 AL (Serbia) v Secretary of State for the Home Department (bailii.org), House of Lords, 2008, at para 25.

 Obligation on States to secure non-discrimination

-An example on Article 14 (discrimination) is IB v Greece, where the European Court of Justice held that the State was in breach by failing to protect the claimant’s private sphere against interference by his private sector employer:
+An example on Article 14 (discrimination) is IB v Greece, where the Strasbourg court held that the state was in breach by failing to protect the claimant’s private sphere against interference by his private sector employer:

 IB v Greece, ECtHR, 2013